Isaiah 10:1-4

 Systemic injustice invites certain judgment from the righteous Judge.

-3 What will you do in the day of visitation, and in the desolation which will come from afar?
+3 What will you do on the day of reckoning when devastation comes from afar?
 To whom will you flee for help?
 Where will you leave your wealth?

 Systemic injustice invites certain judgment from the righteous Judge.